The Lea is one of the most polluted catchments in Britain

-This project completed in April 2018.
-The Lea is one of the most polluted catchments in Britain.
-Working with an Oxford University computer modelling system tailored to this projects requirements T21 ran a series of workshops led by a new Project Officer to train and involve members of the local community to become Community Champions groups.
+Working with an Oxford University computer modelling system tailored to therequirements of this project, T21 ran a series of workshops led by a new Project Officer to train and involve members of the local community to become Community Champions groups.

 The three community modelling groups learnt how to identify, analyse, investigate and test scenarios of implementing green infrastructure using an integrated catchment management approach.
 The three catchments chosen were the Salmons Brook, Ching Brook and Pymmes Brook catchments.
 All are located in heavily urbanised areas, where urban diffuse pollution and misconnections in the separate sewer systems can affect the rivers health.